Chocopepero/chocopepero.github.io/index.md

 * Lab 10

+    This lab's objective was to write code that uses 2D vectors, use unit tests to guide us in developing the project, and wrote function definitions.
     Lab 10, part 2 was an incredibly difficult initially.
 Due to sickness I didn't have a lab partner and I was unable to collaborate with other students.
 However, being faced with a mental wall forced me to